Professor of Biology

 M.S.
 Student Rachel Pittsley presents her poster on Bacillus spp. phage at the American Dairy Science Association (ADSA) conference in Cincinnati, OH during summer 2019.

 Muncie (IN) high school junior Asia Wyatt presents her portion of the research on lactic acid bacteria recovery with the improved MRS formulation at the Indiana State Science and Engineering Fair, spring 2019.
-Asia received special recognition and an award from the Society of African American Women Chemists, and will be a coauthor on this manuscript, submitted summer 2019 to the Journal of Dairy Science.
+Asia received special recognition and an award from the Society of African American Women Chemists, and is a coauthor on this manuscript, published in 2020 in the Journal of Dairy Science.

 Authors: E.N.
 Biernbaum* and J.L.
 McKillip